Dry weather with rain at scattered places

 Islamabad

 Mainly dry weather is expected in most parts of the country in next 24 hours while the situation would likely to persist at night.
-Seasonal low lies over northeast Balochistan whereas dry continental air is prevailing over most parts of the country, official of Met Office told APP here Monday.
+Seasonal low lies over northeast Balochistan whereas dry continental air is prevailing over most parts of the country, official of Met Office told APP.

 Mainly dry weather occurred in most parts of the country.
 However, rain-thundershower occurred at a few places in Gilgit-Baltistan in Astore 01 mm and Skardu received traces.
 The mercury mounted the highest temperatures at Sibbi 41°C, Dadu 40°C and Sukkur 39°C.

 The Bahawalpur Met Office has forecast a dry and hot weather for Bahawalpur during next 24 hours.
-On Tuesday, highest maximum temperature 40 centigrades and lowest minimum 26 centigrades were recorded.
-The Met Office has also forecast a dry and hot weather for rest of the region during next 24 hours.—APP
+The highest maximum temperature 40 centigrades and lowest minimum 26 centigrades were recorded.
+The Met Office has also forecast a dry and hot weather for rest of the region during next 24 hours.

+Weather remained hot and humid in most parts of the country during past 24 hours.
+However, rain-thundershower occurred at isolated places in Malakand, Rawalpindi, Zhob, D.G.Khan divisions and Gilgit-Baltistan.—APP